michaelzm/gamAccRev/README.md

-update level property on level up add generic profile picture
+update level property on level up

+add generic profile picture

 fix scoreboard:

-1	let scoreboard sort desc array of  points and names 2	let scoreboard represent actual values from db (http) 3	add submitted evaluations to the scoreboard
+1	let scoreboard sort desc array of  points and names

+2	let scoreboard represent actual values from db (http)

+3	add submitted evaluations to the scoreboard

 4	profit

 Table View:

 add onClick to employee for fast scroll to index

 Formular:

 add indicator whether user reached minimum amount of reviews to qualify for evaluation

 add landing page (external)

+addition: rename login to starting page with some extra informations